 The nerve provides several branches.
 These branches include:

-- The recurrent branch follows the course of the cephalic vein and provides sensation to the skin overlying the distal third of the upper arm.
+- The recurrent branch follows the course of the cephalic vein and provides sensation to the skin overlying the distal third of the arm.

 - The communicating branches connect with the posterior cutaneous nerve of the forearm and the radial nerve (via its terminal branch).

 The lateral cutaneous nerve of the forearm is solely a sensory nerve.
 Its main function is to innervate the skin of the anterior half and radial posterior quarter of the forearm.

 The nervous system is a nightmare for many.
 Try out nervous system quizzes and diagrams and soon you will see there’s nothing to be afraid of!

 The posterior antebrachial cutaneous nerve, also known as the posterior cutaneous nerve of the forearm, originates from the radial nerve, proximal to the elbow.
 The nerve then perforates the triceps brachii muscle and descends down the arm and forearm, all the way to the wrist.